RaulPPelaez/UAMMD/docs/Integrator/LangevinDynamics.rst

    a:&=b \left(1-\frac{\xi\dt}{2}\right)

 Note that, since we need the force at :math:`t+\dt` to compute the velocities at :math:`t+\dt` the forces have to be a function of the positions only (and not velocities).

+.. note:: The code for this module is located in the source code :code:`Integrator/VerletNVT/GronbechJensen.cuh`.

 Usage
 ---------